-She emptied the closets and piled things all over her bed, thinking she was doing a good job of packing in Seattle.
-Her current retirement community had to clear off the bed so she could sleep in it.
-The next day, Barbara emptied her book shelves and created teetering piles of slippery books, believing she was doing a good job of packing in Seattle.
-The staff had to clear the walkways to try to keep her safe.
+She emptied the closets and piled things all over her bed, thinking she was doing a good job.
+The staff at her current retirement community had to clear off the bed so she could sleep in it that night.
+The next day, she emptied her book shelves and created teetering piles of slippery books, believing she was doing making great headway.
+The staff came in later to clear the walkways to try to keep her safe.
 The third day, she emptied her dresser drawers, still believing that she was effectively packing.

-Everyone tried to convince Barbara not to pack, “Just wait a week, and your son can pack for you.”
+Everyone tried to convince her not to pack alone, “Just wait a week, and your son can pack for you.”

 “No, I’ve moved a dozen times.
 I can do this.
 I don’t need someone else doing my work for me.”

-Barbara had such good intentions, but wasn’t capable of making reasonable choices.
-Worse, she wasn’t able to perceive that she was making things more difficult.
+Barbara had such good intentions, but wasn’t capable of making the best choices.
+Worse, she wasn’t able to perceive that she was making things even more difficult.

-No one could get her to stop and to wait for her son to help.
+No one could get her to stop and wait for her son to help.
 She made piles of papers mixed with dishes and clothing.
-She was determined to get packed up in Seattle, and the situation became increasingly dangerous.
+She was determined to get the job done, and the situation became increasingly dangerous.

 No one wanted to tell Barbara she was incompetent.
 Even if they had been able to convince her, she wouldn’t have remembered the conversation for more than five minutes.
 She’d have had her feelings hurt (and even with dementia the feelings can last a long time), but she’d still keep packing.
 It was a crisis.
 Jacob called Moving Forward for help.